wkumari/draft-wkumari-dhc-capport/README.md

    These techniques are very similar to attacks that protocols (such as VPNs, DNSSEC, TLS) are designed to protect against.
-The interaction

-Kumari, et al.            Expires June 25, 2015                 [Page 3]

-Internet-Draft             DHCP Captive-Portal             December 2014

-   of the these protections and the interception leads to poor user experiences, such as long timeouts, inability to reach the captive portal web page, etc.  The interception may also leak user information (for example, if the captive portal intercepts and logs
+The interaction of these protections and the interception leads to poor user experiences, such as long timeouts, inability to reach the captive portal web page, etc.  The interception may also leak user information (for example, if the captive portal intercepts and logs